xeviknal/aidl-2021-wo-rl/README.md

 After completing the lap attempt and updating the running reward, we proceed to update the policy parameters following the formula described above by using our stored values in the buffer, similarly to the REINFORCE implementation.

 REINFORCE with Baseline is an easy method to implement because it only requires small modifications to REINFORCE and it also shows good results with fewer lap attempts.
+This is because our loss function definition has a baseline (variance) subtracted and, therefore, it is closer to convergence.

 ## Proximal Policy Optimization (PPO)